exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       forwarded
       --bucketfs-port-forward INTEGER
                                       Host port to which the BucketFS HTTP port gets forwarded.
-Deprecated: Used '--
+Deprecated: Use '--
                                       bucketfs-http-port-forward' instead.
       --ssh-port-forward INTEGER      Host port to which the SSH port gets forwarded.
 If not specified then ITDE